kiaraesguerra/02-fastapi-docker-ml/README.md

 <image id>
 ```

-7. (If using Docker Desktop) Try out these commands:
+7. (If using Docker Desktop) Try out these commands on the exec tab of the container:
 ```
 curl http://localhost:8000/ping
 curl http://localhost:8000/read_root